 |Step 4: Divide by 2||2||34 ÷ 2 = 17|

 |Step 4: Divide by 17||17||17 ÷ 17 = 1|

 - What is the prime factorization of 48?

 - Write the prime factors of 2664 without using exponents.

 - Is 40 = 20 × 2 an example of prime factorization process?
 Justify.

 - Write 6393 as a product of prime factors.

-Learn more about interesting maths concepts by registering at BYJU’S. Also, get various maths related materials for exams like sample papers, question papers, solutions for NCERT, RS Aggarwal, etc. and additional important notes and questions.
+Learn more about interesting maths concepts by registering at BYJU’S – The Learning App.
+Also, get various maths-related materials for exams like sample papers, question papers, and additional important notes and questions.